harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 * Install and launch a Harness delegate in your target cluster.
 * Connect Harness with your TAS account.
-* Connect Harness with a public image hosted on Artifactory.
+* Connect Harness with a public image hosted on artifactory.
 * Specify the manifest to use for the app.
 * Set up a TAS pipeline in Harness to deploy the app.

 ## Important notes

-* For TAS deployments, Harness supports the following artifact sources: Artifactory, Nexus, Amazon S3, GCR, ECR, ACR, Google Artifact Registry, GitHub Package Registry, Custom registry, and any Docker Registry such as DockerHub.
+* For TAS deployments, Harness supports these artifact sources: Artifactory, Nexus, Amazon S3, GCR, ECR, ACR, Google Artifact Registry, GitHub Package Registry, Custom registry, and any Docker Registry such as DockerHub.
 You connect Harness to these registries using your registry account credentials.
 * To create a TAS pipeline in Harness, make sure that you have the **Continuous Delivery** module in your Harness account.
-For more information, go to [Create Organizations and Projects](https://developer.harness.io/docs/platform/organizations-and-projects/create-an-organization/).
+For more information, go to [create organizations and projects](https://developer.harness.io/docs/platform/organizations-and-projects/create-an-organization/).

 ## Connect to a TAS provider